Dún Laoghaire: Culture

 Dún Laoghaire has associations with many leading cultural figures, most notably James Joyce and Samuel Beckett.
-In the second chapter of Ulysses, Joyce refers to Kingstown Pier as a "disappointed bridge," and in the opening chapter is based on his stay with Oliver St John Gogarty at a Martello tower located in nearby Sandycove.
+In the second chapter of Ulysses, Joyce refers to Kingstown Pier as a "disappointed bridge," and the opening chapter is based on his stay with Oliver St John Gogarty at a Martello tower located in nearby Sandycove.
 This tower, known as the James Joyce Tower, now contains a small museum.
 Samuel Beckett came from nearby Foxrock and is said to have experienced an artistic epiphany, alluded to in his play Krapp's Last Tape, while sitting on the end of one of Dún Laoghaire's piers; a bronze plaque marks the spot.

 Historical artists and performances

 The baritone Frederick Ranalow, who performed close to 1,500 performances in The Beggar's Opera, was born in Kingstown, although he moved to England at an early age.
 The black equestrian and circus owner Pablo Fanque, immortalised in the Beatles' song Being for the Benefit of Mr. Kite!, performed here for one week during a long engagement in Dublin, in 1850.

 In August 1991, Seattle grunge band Nirvana played at the Top Hat.